 Pull Up Homes and Get On The Same Page

-Next, you’ll want to take a few minutes to pull up homes on the spot and be sure you understand precisely what the client is looking for.
+Next, you’ll want to take a few minutes to pull up homes on the spot for a comparative market analysis (CMA).
+Be sure you understand precisely what the client is looking for.

 Going Over the Buyer Representation Agreement